Book an appointment by calling 519-473-0530 ext. 2258

-Thames Valley Family Health Team (TVFHT) is hosting free cancer screening pop-up clinics in St. Thomas this summer to address the healthcare needs of those without a Family Physician or Primary Care Nurse Practitioner.
+Thames Valley Family Health Team (TVFHT) is hosting free cancer screening pop-up clinics in St. Thomas to address the healthcare needs of Elgin County residents.
 This initiative is a key component of the Interdisciplinary Primary Care Team implementation in Elgin County and is designed to provide vital cancer screening services to women, men 50+, trans masculine individuals, and non-binary people.

-Update August 14, 2024: Residents of Elgin County can now attend the clinic whether or not they have a family doctor or nurse practitioner.
-See below on how to book.
+Available to all residents of Elgin County whether or not they have a family doctor or nurse practitioner.

-The four clinics will each offer the following services:
+The clinics will each offer the following services:

 Clinic Dates:

-Location: Each clinic will be at 230 First Ave., Suite 109, St. Thomas, the new home of the Elgin Interdisciplinary Primary Care Team.
+Location: Each clinic will be at Elgin Community Health Hub – 230 First Ave., Suite 109, St. Thomas.

-Booking is available by calling 226-726-8440 and pressing “4” to speak to the TVFHT Team Administrative Assistant, or by booking online here.
+Booking is available by calling 519-473-0530 extension 2258.
 Walk-in appointments will be accommodated for those who are not able to schedule an appointment over the phone.
 Walk-ins will be accommodated based on availability.
+Translation services are available through VOYCE.

 Who Should Be Screened?